bettiecode/tilemaps-raylib-v2/README.md

 i'm still unsure if the way i do rendering, loading, and data storing is the best way

 project is not intented for use (editor functionalities are not even implemented), i just felt like coding it :3

+lacks malloc error handling, render loop optimization, and many more things i don't know about